 If you are in college, congrats!
 You’ve taken the first leap into your career.
 Some of you reading this may be thinking that your career hasn’t started yet, but it’s actually quite the opposite.

 Once you graduate, life gets real and fast.
 You will come to realize that finding your dream job isn’t as simple or glamorous as people have made it out to be.
-It also can take months just to land an interview, but don’t worry, we’ve got 5 basic things that you can be doing while in college to help make your post-graduation job search a little easier.
+It also can take months just to land an interview, but don’t worry, I’ve got 5 basic things that you can be doing while in college to help make your post-graduation job search a little easier.

 1 | This one sucks and truthfully is probably one of the hardest, but Get Out In Your Community & Network!
 The word networking may make you cringe, but just breathe and remember that networking simply means getting to know people who have the same interests as you.
 People who work in your desired industry can help you more than anyone else out there because they’ve been there.
 So get out there and join as many Facebook groups and networking events as you can.
 It will seriously help!